liam2/liam2/doc/usersguide/source/processes.rst

 .. index:: dirichlet

 dirichlet(alpha, size=None)
   Draw samples from the Dirichlet distribution.
-See :numpy:`random.dirichlet` for details.
+See :numpy_random:`random.dirichlet` for details.

   .. versionadded:: 0.9